-International Day for Tolerance 2019: History, Celebrations and Facts
+International Day for Tolerance 2022: Date, Theme, History, Significance, Facts & More

-On International Day for Tolerance, various activities are organised that target both educational institutions and the general public.
+On International Day for Tolerance, various activities have been organised that target both educational institutions and the general public.

 Even according to UNESCO's 1995 Declaration of Principles on Tolerance "Tolerance is respect, acceptance, and appreciation of the rich diversity of our world's cultures, our forms of expression and ways of being human".